ryansobol/singly_linked_list/README.md

 3. Using `@tail`, define a `last` method that's the counterpart to the `first` method.

-4. Update `unshift` method so it deletes the `@tail` reference when the object becomes empty.
+4. Update the `unshift` method so it deletes the `@tail` reference when the singly linked list object becomes empty.